-Individual and community development was captured from year 3-11 pupils through a question about trying difficult things (positive perceived self-efficacy) and a question about trusting peers (positive levels of social trust).
-Each question is asked on a 5-point scale from strongly agree (5) to strongly disagree (1) and agree and strongly agree have been combined to give a positive response.
+Individual and community development was captured from year 3-11 pupils through a question about trying difficult things and a question about trusting peers.
+Each question is asked on a 5-point scale from strongly agree (5) to strongly disagree (1) and agree and strongly agree.
 The questions asked were:

-Individual Development: Using the self-efficacy question "If I find something difficult, I keep trying until I can do it" (year 3-11)
+Individual Development: Using the resilience question "If I find something difficult, I keep trying until I can do it" (year 3-11)